 In such a context, unemployed or a failure to find full-time work hits very hard indeed.
 And as any welfare worker will tell you, the psychological consequences for these men are all too apparent, ranging from anger and depression, through to substance abuse and even suicide.

 “They are emotional basket cases,” says Margana Smith, 22, from Mount Gambia in South Australia.
-Smith has had her share of unemployed boyfriends but finds them heavy going.
+Smith had had her share of unemployed boyfriends but found them heavy going.
 “They carry all their shit with them.
 They become too emotionally dependent on you because they have so many problems of their own.”

-But what is happening to the women?
-If there are so many men remaining unattached, surely this must leave large numbers of women on their own, particularly in these disadvantaged suburbs.
+But what was happening to the women?
+If there were so many men remaining unattached, surely this must have left large numbers of women on their own, particularly in these disadvantaged suburbs.

-The Birrell figures show there are indeed plenty of unattached women, but comparatively fewer in the younger age groups (25 to 34) where there is now a surplus of more than 90,000 unattached males.
+The Birrell figures showed there were indeed plenty of unattached women, but comparatively fewer in the younger age groups (25 to 34) where there was a surplus of more than 90,000 unattached males.
 (Younger men tend to be in surplus because of the sex imbalance at birth, plus the fact that women usually marry older men.)

-By the age of 35, the numbers reverse, with more unpartnered women than men.
+By the age of 35, the numbers reversed, with more unpartnered women than men.
 This is particularly true in lower-income suburbs – for men and women in their 40s in 1996, there were over 35,000 more unattached females than males, with the unattached female surplus significantly higher in the groups lacking post-school qualifications.
-By the early 40s, most of the unattached females (37 per cent) and 55 per cent of the males males are divorced.
+By the early 40s, most of the unattached females (37 per cent) and 55 per cent of the males were divorced.
 Theories abound to explain this overall trend towards delaying marriage or avoiding permanent partnerships.
-Certainly in the more affluent, better-educated population, women’s increasing economic independence is encouraging them to explore the benefits of such options.
-Equally, it may be that more affluent men are showing some fear of commitment with the costs of divorce so loaded against them.
+Certainly, in the more affluent, better-educated population, women’s increasing economic independence was encouraging them to explore the benefits of such options.
+Equally, it may be that more affluent men were showing some fear of commitment with the costs of divorce so loaded against them.

-But at the other end of the income scale, more traditional values still hold sway and marriage remains women’s best hope of improving their situation.
+But at the other end of the income scale, more traditional values were still holding sway and marriage remained women’s best hope of improving their situation.
 But complicating the mating game with this group is the fact that large numbers of unpartnered women are single mothers.
-By the age of 35, more than half of all unattached women have children, with the proportion of single mothers far higher in lower-income groups.
+By the age of 35, more than half of all unattached women had children, with the proportion of single mothers far higher in lower-income groups.

-While most of these single mums in the older age groups are divorcees, particularly in low-income suburbs, there also has been a rapid increase in the number of unmarried young women having children on their own.
-Twenty-seven per cent of Australian children are now born out of wedlock and more than half of these exnuptual births are to women under 25.
+While most of these single mums in the older age groups were divorcees, particularly in low-income suburbs, there also had been a rapid increase in the number of unmarried young women having children on their own.
+Twenty-seven per cent of Australian children were born out of wedlock and more than half of these ex-nuptual births were to women under 25.

 Many working with disadvantaged communities believe that the declining breadwinning capacity of the low-income males is contributing to this trend because they are unable to entice single mothers into permanent partnerships.

-Andrew Humphreys is a social worker operating in the Dandenong area of Melbourne.
-His research work on male suicide has given him insight into the troubles of low-income males – Dandenong has the highest suicide rate in Victoria and one of the highest in the world.
-He finds that when they are young, the women in his area are happy to be with low-income males.
+Andrew Humphreys was a social worker operating in the Dandenong area of Melbourne.
+His research work on male suicide gave him insight into the troubles of low-income males – Dandenong has the highest suicide rate in Victoria and one of the highest in the world.
+He found that when they are young, the women in his area were happy to be with low-income males.
 “At 20, it’s whether he has a car, or is good looking or has a nice haircut.”
-But once they are older, and more often than not have a child or two in tow, then their priorities are different.
+But once they are older, and more often than not have a child or two in tow, then their priorities were different.

 Said Humphreys: “She’ll then be hoping to marry out of her situation.
 You are not going to marry a lemon.
 You are not going to marry someone who is in the same boat as you are.
 You want the guy with the job and the Commodore.”

 But there just aren’t enough guys with jobs to go around.
-Not only are many of the men Humphreys comes across unemployed but most are pretty unemployable.
-“In this group you’ll find a huge over-representation of men who can’t read or write” – a result that Humphreys attributes squarely to the failure of the education system to address critical issues affecting boys’ education.
+Not only are many of the men Humphreys came across unemployed but most were pretty unemployable.
+“In this group you’ll find a huge over-representation of men who can’t read or write” – a result that Humphreys attributed squarely to the failure of the education system to address critical issues affecting boys’ education.

-According to Humphreys, it is having a big impact on the marriage market in such areas.
+According to Humphreys, this was having a big impact on the marriage market in such areas.
 “This is the first generation of young women who’ll be largely picking their husbands from men who earn less than they do, men who are less educated, less employable and often coping less well than they are.”

 This was a strong theme to emerge from conversations with welfare workers – they have a strong sense that the women in their communities are coming out on top.
 Some are benefiting from efforts being made to improve girls’ education but others gain maturity through becoming single mothers.

-As the Birrell research shows, while the male workforce is contracting, women’s participation is improving significantly.
-Over the past decade there has been roughly a 7 per cent improvement in the proportion of women aged 25 to 44 in employment – although mainly in part-time work.
+As the Birrell research showed, while the male workforce was contracting, women’s participation was improving significantly.
+Over the previous decade there had been roughly a 7 per cent improvement in the proportion of women aged 25 to 44 in employment – although mainly in part-time work.

-Humphreys says women in his community have noticed the score.
+Humphreys said women in his community had noticed the score.
 “They are angry at what’s happened to their potential partners.
 They are aware that their group of guys is impaired in some ways.
 That the pond they are fishing from is not a very good pond.”

-This means that even if the man is unemployed, their combined welfare payments should exceed her previous pension.
+This means that even if the man is unemployed, their combined welfare payments would exceed her previous pension.
 For instance, a sole parent with a 10-year-old child would have a disposable income of $247 a week from her pension.
-Living with a man on unemployment benefits, their combined disposable income would be $342.00 – a significant advance.
+Living with a man on unemployment benefits, their combined disposable income would be $342.00 – a significant advance2.

-It may well be that part of the explanation for the increases in unattached males and females showing up in census figures lies in the conditions governing these welfare provisions.
+It may well be that part of the explanation for the increases in unattached males and females showing up in census figures lay in the conditions governing these welfare provisions.

-Sole mothers are allowed to have de factos stay overnight three times a week before having to shift to couple status but Deb Pedretti acknowledges many single mothers stretch the rules.
+Sole mothers were allowed to have defactos stay overnight three times a week before having to shift to couple status but Deb Pedretti acknowledged many single mothers stretch the rules.
 “There’s heaps of it going on.
 There are plenty of people I know are cohabiting but still they’ll come to me wanting help with forms for sole-parent’s benefits.”

-But there are many others whose economic circumstances present genuine obstacles to repartnering.
-A substantial proportion of the unattached low-income males, particularly in the older age groups, have in fact already been married.
-But many of these divorced men are so badly hit by the financial consequences of the marriage break-up that they have little hope of forming stable new partnerships.
+But there are many others whose economic circumstances presented genuine obstacles to re-partnering.
+A substantial proportion of the unattached low-income males, particularly in the older age groups, had in fact already been married.
+But many of these divorced men were so badly hit by the financial consequences of the marriage break-up that they had little hope of forming stable new partnerships.

-The Birrell data shows that men in the lower-income groups are far more likely to remain divorced or separated than higher-income men.
+The Birrell data showed that men in the lower-income groups were far more likely to remain divorced or separated than higher-income men.
 For example, of the ever-married men aged 35 to 39, 24 per cent of men earning less than $15,600 were divorced or separated in 1996 compared with just 10 per cent of those in the $52,000 income group.
-In the past decade the proportion of men remaining unattached after divorce in low-income suburbs has increased dramatically but remained stable with more prosperous men.
+Over the previous decade the proportion of men remaining unattached after divorce in low-income suburbs increased dramatically but remained stable with more prosperous men.

-A study being conducted at the Research School of Social Sciences at the Australian National University shows that many of these low-income divorced men can barely afford to support themselves, let alone pay child support.
-The research shows that men earning under $15,000 a year are required to pay about half their disposable income, (excluding a minimal self-support component), in child support.
+A study conducted at the Research School of Social Sciences at the Australian National University showed that many of these low-income divorced men could barely afford to support themselves, let alone pay child support.
+The research showed that men earning under $15,000 a year were required to pay about half their disposable income, (excluding a minimal self-support component), in child support.

-The Birrell research includes an intriguing new analysis of Child Support Agency figures which shows that 46.2 per cent of men registered with the agency report incomes of less than $16,000.
-It’s true that some of these men may be involved in income minimisation and others deliberately cut back on their earnings to avoid paying what they should.
-But the ANU research shows many are simply not in any position to support their children.
+The Birrell research included an intriguing new analysis of Child Support Agency figures which showed that 46.2 per cent of men registered with the agency reported incomes of less than $16,000.
+It’s true that some of these men may have been involved in income minimisation and others deliberately cut back on their earnings to avoid paying what they should.
+But the ANU research showed many were simply not in any position to support their children.

-Steve Carroll is a nurse/educator working at Long Bay Jail in Sydney.
-He comes across plenty of prisoners who are in jail for defaulting on paying child support.
-They are usually males who have been struggling on very low incomes, living from day to day.
+Steve Carroll was a nurse/educator working at Long Bay Jail in Sydney.
+He came across plenty of prisoners who are in jail for defaulting on paying child support.
+They were usually males who have been struggling on very low incomes, living from day to day.
 “They couldn’t have paid in a fit, they are so chaotic and disorganised.”

-Greg Holmes eats banana sandwiches three weeks out of four so he can afford food for his four children when they stay with him a week every month.
-He is a farm labourer living in a weatherboard shack near Coffs Harbour, a shack with no electricity or running water, and the dunny is a pit up the back.
+Greg Holmes was eating banana sandwiches three weeks out of four in order to afford food for his four children when they stayed with him a week every month.
+He was a farm labourer living in a weatherboard shack near Coffs Harbour, a shack with no electricity or running water, and the dunny was a pit up the back.

-The area is doing it tough, with unemployment about 30 per cent, but Holmes isn’t prepared to move away from his kids so he survives on casual work, mainly on banana plantations.
-For the past two years, his income has been about $11,000 a year.
+The area was doing it tough, with unemployment about 30 per cent, but Holmes wasn’t prepared to move away from his kids so he survived on casual work, mainly on banana plantations.
+For the previous two years, his income had been about $11,000 a year.

-Greg is not optimistic about his chances of finding a permanent relationship.
+Greg was not optimistic about his chances of finding a permanent relationship.
 “The only way it would work would be if the lady had a good job and she’d end up supporting us while I supported my kids.
 Why would she want to do that?
 She’d be far better off having me as a boyfriend rather than any sort of live-in relationship.”
-In fact, Greg is involved with a woman, Susan Foster, 36, a single mother with four children.
-Foster is supporting her family on a pension plus a little casual work.
-She knows it will be many years before she has any hope of living with Greg.
+In fact, Greg was involved with a woman, Susan Foster, 36, a single mother with four children.
+Foster was supporting her family on a pension plus a little casual work.
+She knew it would be many years before she had any hope of living with Greg.

 “There’s just no way you can move in with your partner if he’s on a low wage or on the dole.
 It just puts so much stress on the relationship to have that financial crisis where he’s supporting another family and you’re losing some of your pension because he’s also expected to support you.”

-Like many thousands of others, the couple is on hold, awaiting the economic miracle that would make it possible for them to be together.
+Like many thousands of others, the couple was on hold, awaiting the economic miracle that would make it possible for them to be together.
 Meanwhile the community has to support them.